nmamano/wallwars/README.md

 - Adjustable board scaling to fit different screen sizes.
 - Customizable tokens (the look of your piece)
 - Settings are stored in cookies for convenience (username, time control, token image, color theme, night mode, ...).
-- Watch recent past games played by anyone.
-- Past games are chosen randomly to be showcased (auto-played) in the lobby.
+- Visual highlight of the last move played on the board.

 ## Coming features